Are you wondering if you should you work with a Certified Public Accountant (CPA) or an IRS Enrolled Agent (EA) to help you with your tax needs?

 Well what if you didn’t have to decide?
 What if you could have the education and experience of both credentials?

 Pamela Moser is the owner and founder of Encompass Tax Solutions PLLC.
 She is a Certified Public Accountant (CPA) AND an Enrolled Agent (EA).
-She also holds a Certified Tax Coach (CTC) designation in tax planning.
+She is also a Certified Tax Coach (CTC) for advanced tax planning and a Certified Tax Representation Consultant (CTRC).
 She has a Bachelor’s Degree in Accounting, a Bachelor’s Degree in Management, and a Master’s Degree in Taxation from Golden Gate University (the top tax graduate program in the country).

+She started in private accounting in January of 2000 and made the switch to public accounting in May of 2007.
 She specializes in IRS tax problem resolution and taxpayer representation.
-In addition to her regular continuing education, she has taken several hundreds of hours of very specific education for tax resolution.
+In addition to her regular continuing education, she has taken an extensive amount of very specific education focused on tax resolution/representation.